Singh-Prakash07/Notes/Start With Docker/02 Basics Command.md

 + To delete a container, use docker rm <container_id_or_name>.
 + To delete an image, use docker rmi <image_id_or_name>.
 + Before removing image we must have to delete all containers of that image.
++ To delete all stopped container `docker container prune`.
++ To automatically delete a container on exit (good for one-off runs):`docker run --rm my-image`.

 ### exec command
 + The docker exec command is used to run a command in a running Docker container.
 It's the primary way to interact with a container that's already started, without creating a new one.